openmessaging/specification/specification-schema.md

 #### 2.3.12 compression
    - Type: `String`
-   - Description: This field represents the message body compress algorithm。 vendors are free to choose the compression algorithm, but must ensure that the decompressed message is delivered to the user.
+   - Description: This field represents the message body compress algorithm.
+     vendors are free to choose the compression algorithm, but must ensure that the decompressed message is delivered to the user.
    - Constraints: OPTIONAL